High Court of Tanzania

 6 August 1999

-Leave to appeal refused for late filing and failure to attach the judgment as required by Rule 46(3).
+Leave to appeal refused for late filing and failure to attach the required copy of the judgment.

 6 August 1999